 Employee performance evaluation begins as soon as the training finishes.
 During the assessment, the management considers the employee’s past and present performance against standards.

-These standards can be as per predefined as well as creative criteria.
+These standards can be as per predefined or creative criteria.
 Post evaluation, efficient employees are recognized and awarded with rewards based on their performance.

 Some Methods of Performance Appraisal